Meet The Team

 In 2012 I became a fully accredited member of IMDT, promoting force free, positive reinforcement training.

 After having worked in Retail as a Supervisor and Manager for over 20 years I felt I needed a change of direction and was put in touch with Jo at EADT through a family member.
-I have been working there part time for the last 6 months and couldn’t be happier.
+I have been working here since 2016 and now teach on Mondays, Thursdays, Fridays and Saturdays.

 My shadow when I’m not working is a 3 year old Shih Tzu /Jack Russell cross called Archie who can mostly be found hogging my bed.

-I now teach the Rattlesden classes on Saturdays and Agility class on Wednesdays.
+Shortly after, I started volunteering by helping in the puppy classes and learning from the trainers I worked with.
+A few years later I decided I needed a change in career and so I started going on training courses and I gained my IMDT membership in August 2017.
 I love to see how much dogs grow in confidence and knowledge from week to week and I am constantly fascinated with how quickly dogs can learn new things.
-I became an accredited member of the Institute of Modern Dog Trainers in August 2017.